 Risers

-Risers are the hard plastic pads, often overlooked by non-skateboarders, which are a crucial accessory that can take your ride to the next level.
+Risers are hard plastic pads often overlooked by non-skateboarders.
+These are crucial accessories that can take your ride to the next level.

 Skateboard risers serve two primary purposes – raising the overall height of your board and preventing wheel bite.
 But did you know that they can also enhance your ride in other ways?